 If your state of residence has a treaty with Estonia allowing for a lower WHT rate than 7%, then you would need to obtain a Certificate of Residence from your local tax authorities or other competent authority to claim treaty benefits.
-Alternatively, you can fill in Estonian form TM3 and have your local authorities seal it.
+Alternatively, you can fill in the Estonian form TM3 and have your local authorities seal it.
 Countries with treaties allowing lower WHT rates are currently: 5% with Bulgaria, Israel and Macedonia; 0% with Mexico, Georgia, Cyprus, Jersey, Island of Man and the United Arab Emirates.
-All treaties are available at the website of the Estonian Tax and Customs Board.
+All treaties are available on the website of the Estonian Ministry of Finance.

 Relief from double taxation - examples

-Foreign income of a German resident individual is largely taxed in the same manner as domestic income.
+The foreign income of a German resident individual is largely taxed in the same manner as domestic income.
 While generally credit is given on account of foreign taxes paid, then the tax treaty might require Germany to exempt certain income earned from abroad.
-The foreign income is usually considered when calculating your overall tax liability for German sourced income.
+The foreign income is usually considered when calculating your overall tax liability for German-sourced income.

 It can be expected that employment income from Estonia is exempt from French tax although it will likely be taken into account for calculating your domestic progressive tax rate.
 Other types of income such as dividends, interest and directors’ fees are taxed on their gross amount in France, but credit is usually given to the extent of tax paid in Estonia.